 - The assignee should create and manage side conversations in the tickets they're responsible for.
 This allows administrators to create triggers based on the assignee role, and enables easier handoff between agents.

 - Set up triggers to take advantage of the side conversation event conditions to fully integrate them into your workflows and to keep agents on top of the activity within them.
-See Setting up trigger conditions for side conversations.
+See the Ticket: Side conversation conditions and actions in the Ticket trigger conditions and actions reference.

 - Create trigger conditions for side conversations to make sure that assignees know when a side conversation is created, closed, replied to, and reopened.
 Without them, the agent assigned to the ticket (ideally, this person is also the creator of the side conversation) may have a hard time knowing what’s going on with a particular issue.